 ICED BUNS RECIPE

-The dough is sticky but after mixing it becomes less so and comes together away from the sides of the bowl.
+As the mixer mixes the dough it becomes less sticky and starts to come away from the sides of the bowl.

 After knocking back I use scales to divide equally into 12 balls.

 - I roll these into balls but you could shape into finger roll shapes-what ever suits you sir.
 I place them a good 2 cm apart on a lined or oiled baking tray and wait about 30 mins for them to puff up proudly.

 - Bake for 10 mins until a middle brown colour and leave to cool on a wire rack.

 - Mix the icing ingredients together until smooth.
 When the buns are cool dip then in the icing and leave back on the wire rack to set.

 These Iced Buns are absolutely delicious and very nostalgic to me.
 Soft and sweet they really are outstanding.

 - 2 + 7g sachets of instant yeast

 - 1 1/2 tsp salt